 Additional flute instructors include Jeani Foster, Judith Ormond, Linda Chatterton, Polly Meyerding, and Linda Wadsworth.
 Alana has had masterclasses on flute and piccolo with John Thorne, Sonora Slocum, Matthias Maute, Amy Porter, Michel Bellavance, Nicola Mazzanti, Zart Dombourian-Eby, Geralyn Coticone, James Hall, and Rogerio Wolf.
 Her instructors on composition and improvisation include Chris Gainey, Seth Custer, Daniel Houglum, Amanda Schoofs, and Jeffrey Agrell.

-In addition to her expertise in music, Alana has an intense interest in reading and writing, and runs her own tutoring and editing business, Bean Tutoring Services, LLC, with her husband, Nathaniel Bean.
+In addition to her expertise in music, Alana has an intense interest in reading and writing, and runs her own tutoring and editing business.
 Check it out at beantutoring.com.